Financial Statements And Related Announcement - Full Yearly Results

 Tax

-Over-provision of tax in respect of prior years of approximately S$603,000 for FY2023 mainly comprises over-provision of corporate income tax of S$212,000 and S$145,000 in Singapore and Indonesia respectively, an over-provision of deferred tax liability of S$74,000 in Malaysia and an under-provision of deferred tax asset of S$244,000 in the Philippines, partly offset by an underprovision of corporate income tax of S$72,000 in the Philippines.
+In FY2023, the over-provision of tax in respect of prior years of S$603,000 mainly comprises over-provision of corporate tax of S$212,000 and S$145,000 in Singapore and Indonesia respectively, an over-provision of deferred tax liability of S$74,000 in Malaysia and an underprovision of deferred tax asset of S$244,000 in the Philippines, partly offset by an under-provision of corporate income tax of S$72,000 in the Philippines.

-Adjusting for the foregoing, the effective tax rate of 30.8% in FY2023 was higher than FY2022 at 23.1% due to tax losses not recognised in certain countries as well as the increase in contribution to the profit before tax from countries with higher tax rates.
+Adjusting for the foregoing, the Group recorded a tax credit of S$0.5 million for FY2024 compared to tax expenses of S$1.4 million in FY2023 where there was tax losses not recognised in certain countries as well as an increase in contribution to the profit before tax from countries with higher tax rates.

 Balance sheet